brandon-xd/whatsapp/README.md

 # WhatsApp Clone
-This is a WhatsApp Clone created with React Native
+This is a React Native WhatsApp Clone created using Clerk for OTP user authentication and Expo Router Navigation